Mechanic Resume Examples

 - •Skills: List relevant skills such as engine repair, diagnostics, preventative maintenance, etc.

-- •Work Experience: Detail previous positions, emphasizing your achievements and responsibilities.
+- •Work Experience: Detail previous positions; the focus is your achievements and responsibilities.

 - •Education & Certifications: Include any relevant degrees, certifications, and professional courses.